w3c/wai-curricula/content/designer/visual-design.md

 * design layouts to support text resizing without loss of content and functionality
 * design layouts to support text zooming and enlarging in different viewport sizes and through multiple breakpoints
 * design layouts that adapt their content view and operation to portrait and landscape orientations
-* design layouts with target sizes that adapt to different screen sizes, screen configurations, and style sheets, for example when creating responsive designs
+* design layouts with target sizes that adapt to different screen sizes and screen configurations, for example when creating responsive designs
 * design layouts to support user customization of line height, as well as spacing between paragraphs, words, and letters
 * define meaningful focus orders that adapt to different viewports, screen sizes, and multiple breakpoints
 * evaluate the overuse of design elements, in particular interactive widgets, images, and moving content